robinhood/deux/docs/userguide/extending.rst

 The send SMS function can be directly overridden by a custom function.
 You can configure the function in your ``SEND_MFA_TEXT_FUNC`` setting.

-Your SMS function should throw :class:`drf_mfa.exceptions.FailedChallengeError` for any errors to be caught by this library's functions.
+Your SMS function should throw :class:`deux.exceptions.FailedChallengeError` for any errors to be caught by this library's functions.

 Your function can look something like this: